yadayada/acd_cli/docs/transfer.rst

 and single-file transfer actions - overwrite, stream and cat.

 Multi-file transfers can be done with concurrent connections by specifying the argument ``-x NUM``.
+If remote folder hierarchies or local directory hierarchies need to be created, this will be done prior to the file transfers.

 Actions
 -------